Josh Bell Player Props: Marlins vs. Rangers

-On Saturday, Josh Bell (.231 batting average in his past 10 games, with two doubles, a home run, three walks and four RBI) and the Miami Marlins face the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 4:05 PM ET.
+After hitting .211 with two doubles, a home run, five walks and three RBI in his past 10 games, Josh Bell and the Miami Marlins take on the Texas Rangers (who will hand the ball to Andrew Heaney) at 2:35 PM ET on Sunday.

-He had a one-hit showing in his most recent game (1-for-4) against the Rangers.
+In his previous game he had a hitless showing (0-for-3) against the Rangers.

 Josh Bell Game Info & Props vs. the Rangers